Many authors

 Related terms: Collaboration, Consortia, Consortium authorship, Crowdsourcing, Hyperauthorship, Multiple-authors, Team science

-Drafted and Reviewed by: Yu-Fang Yang, Christopher Graham, Adam Parker, Charlotte R. Pennington, Birgit Schmidt, Beatrice Valentini
+Reviewed by: Christopher Graham, Adam Parker, Charlotte R. Pennington, Birgit Schmidt, Beatrice Valentini